google/rappor/doc/tutorial.md

     Wrote _tmp/report.html.
 Open this in your browser.

-It will look like [this][example].
+It should look like [this][example].

 We simulate both the client and the server.
 For the client, we:

-1. Generate simulated input data with different distributions
+1. Generate simulated input data with different distributions.
-2. Obscure each value with the RAPPOR privacy-preserving reporting mechanism
+2. Obscure each value with the RAPPOR privacy-preserving reporting mechanism.

 For the server simulation, we:

-  1. Aggregate the reports by summing bits.
+  1. Aggregate the reports by summing bits (i.e. make a counting Bloom filter)
-  2. Come up with candidate strings, and hash them.
+  2. Come up with candidate strings, and hash them in the same manner as the client.
-  3. Infer the distribution of true values, using the RAPPOR'd reports, RAPPOR parameters, and candidate strings as input.
-We don't see the true values.
+  3. Using the reports, RAPPOR parameters, and candidate strings as input, infer the distribution of true values.
+We don't see the true values themselves.
   4. Plot the true and inferred distributions side by side for comparison.

 This process is described in detail below.